fargolk/logical-zonotope/README.md

 logical zonotopes can be used to greatly reduce the computational complexity of a variety of operations over sets of binary vectors, including logical operations (e.g. XOR, NAND, AND, OR) and semi-tensor products.

+### Version 0.1.0
+Implemented Functions:

+AND, NOT, NAND, XOR, OR, XNOR

 ### Installation
 ```
 pip install logical-zonotope